protolambda/app-market-analysis/README.md

     Options:
       -p, --progress-file <path>  Specify file-path for progress file.
 Defaults to scrape_progress.txt -r, --results-file <path>   Specify file-path for results CSV file.
+Defaults to scrape_results.csv -s, --sorting-type <name>   Specify the sorting order used when scraping reviews.
+Can be NEWEST, RATING, or HELPFULNESS.
+Defaults to NEWEST
-Defaults to scrape_results.csv -c, --page-count <count>    The amount of review pages to scrape, each page can be 1 - 40 reviews.
+      -c, --page-count <count>    The amount of review pages to scrape, each page can be 1 - 40 reviews.
       -h, --help                  output usage information